 Additional details in this news release.

 2016 Print - see an image of the print and details about the artist and sign/sale events.

 Annual Print History

-- early December 2014 – Chosen artist participates in sale-and-signing events
+- November/December 2017 – Chosen artist participates in sale-and-signing events

 Artist ideas must have an Alaska Railroad theme to be considered.
 For 2012/13, we sought a focus on Seward.
-For 2014, we sought a focus on the Hurricane Turn flag stop service or the railroad's role in the community of Nenana.
+For 2014, we sought a focus on the Hurricane Turn flag stop service.
 The focus for the 2015 print was Portage to Whittier.
 The focus for the 2016 and 2017 print is Houston, located at the juncture of the existing main line and a new rail extention to Port MacKenzie, currently under construction.
 A focus has not yet been selected for 2018.

 Artists chosen to design the artwork as the basis for a print are paid $3,000, and are given 10 artist proofs and 20 posters.
-The artist must agree to participate in sale-and-signing events in Anchorage and in Fairbanks, typically organized in December.
+The artist must agree to participate in sale-and-signing events in Anchorage and in Fairbanks, typically organized in November/December.
 Additional community locations may be added depending upon the print subject or location (potentially in Houston, for example).
 The Alaska Railroad will pay for the artist’s travel expenses.
 The Alaska Railroad retains all and exclusive rights to the artwork.

 A selection will be made by the end of March in the year prior to the poster year (i.e. March 15 for the 2016 print).
 A committee will review the submissions and the successful artist will be notified by telephone and by U.S. mail.
 The selected artist can request access to Alaska Railroad property for research purposes by contacting Corporate Communications Officer Stephenie Wheeler at (907) 265-2671.
 Safety is of paramount concern at the Alaska Railroad, and coordination is required before entering Alaska Railroad property.
 The selected artist must complete the artwork by early September.
 Prints are typically made available to the public by early December.